Seller Closing Cost Calculator 2024

 *The Median Seller’s Closing Costs are approximate and are based on the median home price in each state.
 Closing costs may deviate from the figures shown on the map above.

-It is important to note that different states will have different closing costs due to the difference in prices of the services included in the closing costs as well as differences in regulations.
-This calculator allows you to estimate your closing costs using your state and county.
+Different states have different closing costs because of differences in service prices, local taxes and regulations.
+This seller closing cost calculator helps you estimate your closing costs using your state and your county.
 For more precise results, you can adjust existing or add new expenses to the closing costs in the results section.

 Suppose a homeowner is closing the deal on their property for $600,000.
 Three days prior to closing, the seller receives a closing disclosure where the seller can see all the details about the deal including expenses.
 The commission to the real estate agent is 4%, transfer tax fee of 1%, payment of remaining mortgage of $60,000, and payment towards repairs of $1,000.
 The following table provides a closing costs calculator.